China doctor gets suspended death sentence for trafficking newborn babies

 Zhang tricked the parents to give up their newborns by convincing them the infants had incurable diseases or deformities, the court said in a statement on its website.

-"Though Zhang Shuxia confessed, her behavior violated both professional and social ethics, had an extremely bad social impact, and the circumstance of the crimes were grave," the court said.
+"Though Zhang Shuxia confessed, her behaviour violated both professional and social ethics, had an extremely bad social impact, and the circumstance of the crimes were grave," the court said.

 A trafficker threw one sick child into a garbage ditch, presuming she was dead, the statement said.
 Zhang was not convicted in connection with the child's death, but the court ruled she was partly responsible.
 The baby was never found.